mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 ## FinOps overview

-FinOps is a very broad term, but what is especially important from a data engineer perspective?
+FinOps is a very broad term, but what's especially important from a data engineer perspective?

 * You take ownership of the cloud resources usage and costs.
   With the great power of the public cloud comes great responsibility.